FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 Asia

-In Japan and China, ethyl acetate is approved for use in food and fragrances, subject to local regulations.
+In Japan and China, ethyl acetate is permitted for use in food and fragrances, subject to local regulations.

 Latin America

-Countries like Brazil and members of MERCOSUR recognize ethyl acetate as a safe additive in flavors and fragrances, following international guidelines.
+Countries like Brazil and members of MERCOSUR generally follow international guidelines, allowing the use of ethyl acetate in flavors and fragrances.

 Citation hooks: FEMA; EFSA; national authority publications